MichaIng/DietPi-Docs/docs/software/camera.md

     - Have any PI supported camera attached
     - Have a Debian supported USB camera attached
+    - Have access to an IP camera (access via network)

 === "Access the web interface"